Siamak-salimy/SingleCellWorkshop/Personal experience.md

 9 : Read Article , Read Article , Read Article , Read Article , !!!! by this you will have an comprehensive  view to available Dataset .</Br>
 10:Seurat is the main package in R section !
 Try 4.3.0 Version </Br>
 11:Try To Understand the codes ! </Br>
+12:Try to follow pipeline , seprate and manually , Using Autocodes or Autopackages , never help you  .